 Printed copies of the membership form can also be obtained from the Carrbridge Artists Studio.

-Members can become Directors and Trustees and the Board works closely with the Community Council and other member groups in the village.
-The principle task of the Board is to oversee the work of the company and to agree the direction and strategy for developments proposed by members.
+Members can become Directors of the company who are also Trustees of the Charity.
+The Board works closely with the Community Council and other member groups in the village, some of whom are represented on the Board.
+The principle task of the Board is to oversee the work of the company and to agree the direction, strategy and investment for developments proposed by members.